Germanium monosulfide

 Germanium monosulfide or Germanium(II) sulfide is the chemical compound with the formula GeS.
-It is a chalcogenide glass and a semiconductor.
-Germanium sulfide is described as a red-brown powder or black crystals.
-Germanium(II) sulfide when dry is stable in air, hydrolyzes slowly in moist air but rapidly reacts in water forming Ge(OH)2 and then GeO.
+Germanium sulfide is a red-brown powder or black crystals.
+It hydrolyzes slowly in moist air but rapidly reacts in water forming Ge(OH)2 and then GeO.
 It is one of a few sulfides that can be sublimed under vacuum without decomposition.
+It also forms chalcogenide glasses and is a semiconductor.

 Preparation

 First made by Winkler by reducing GeS2 with Ge.
 Other methods include reduction in a stream of H2 gas, or with an excess of H3PO2 followed by vacuum sublimation.